 New to auction?
 Here are some terms and denotions that are useful.
 Please spend some time to look through and reach out to us at email@example.com if you have any questions regarding our auctions.

 1. Lot: This refers to the item on auction.
 It can be a single bottle or a case and will be made known in the description.

-2. Opening Bid: This is the lowest bid amount the particular lot will accept.
+2. Starting Bid: This is the lowest bid amount the particular lot will accept.

 3. Increment: This refers to the next mimimum bid amount over the current bid that will be accepted for a particular lot.
-This is shown as Minimum Bidding Amount Allowed in the lot description.
 Our increments are set as follows:

 |Lot Value||Per Incremental Bid|

-4. Proxy Bid: If you want a particular lot but are too busy to monitor your bid, you can instruct us to bid automatically on your behalf by setting your upper limit.
-Our system will put in your bid for you at the current bid + 2 increments, up to the limit you set.
-For example, if the lot you want is currently at S$200, you can set a proxy bid at S$300.
-Our system will automatically put in a bid for you at S$220.
-If someone counter bids at S$230, your next bid will go in at S$240.
-To enter your proxy bid, simply enter the amount you will like to bid up to using the Place My Bid button.
-Ensure the entered amount is at least 2 increments above the current bid.
+4. Proxy Bid: If you want a particular lot but are too busy to monitor your bid, you can instruct us to bid automatically on your behalf by setting an upper limit before the auction starts.
+Our system will put in your bid for you at the lowest possible bid, up to the limit you set.
+For example, if the starting bid of the lot you want is S$200, you can set a proxy bid at S$300.
+Our system will automatically put in a bid for you.
+Assuming you are the first to submit a bid for the lot, your bid will be entered at S$200.
+If someone counter bids at S$220, your next bid will go in at S$240 based on the incremental bid structure.
+To enter your proxy bid, simply enter the amount you will like to bid up to.

 5. Hammer / Strike / Knock Down Price: This refers to the price that the auction lot is sold for.
 This exludes the Buyer's Premium that is payable on top of the hammer price.